carlferr/HOME-BIO/README.md

 ### 3.1 Prepare the Config file

-To run SHOME-BIO, just download this repository and manually change the "config.txt" file in it.
+Before run SHOME-BIO, manually change the "config_file.txt".
 In this way, it is possible to choose the correct options for your analysis.

 ### 3.2 - Download the databases